r1k0/kigen/README.rst

 Non Portage support
 ~~~~~~~~~~~~~~~~~~~

-KIGen works on Debian without any color support.
+KIGen kernel works on Debian and Arch with no support for color (but who cares?).
-KIGen is not meant (for now) to be installed on non Portage systems and should work out of the box
+KIGen initramfs could work too.
-by locally importing its modules.
+KIGen is not meant (for now) to be installed on non Portage systems but will in the future.
 If you provide a custom /linuxrc file for Debian's initramfs, KIGen should in theory work its way through.

 Portage systems kernel boot options